Skip to Content

 We have an employee who has applied for a residence permit.
 What should he do if there are no available times for proving his identity in the Migri appointment system?

-If his permit is not about to expire within the next two months, he can wait in peace for new appointments to become available.
+If his permit is not about to expire within the next 2 months, he can wait for new appointments to become available.

 If the employee applies for an extended permit, he may be able to avoid visiting the service point if he uses strong electronic identification in Enter Finland.
 Read more about strong electronic identification on the page Identification